ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-wpa-plugin.md

 ## What are some of the features of the WPA plugin?

-The WindowsPerf GUI extension includes a couple of key features, designed to streamline the user experience:
+The WindowsPerf GUI extension includes features, which are designed to streamline the user experience:

 ### Timeline view